philzook58/philzook58.github.io/_posts/2022-04-14-egraph-chr.md

 layout: post
 title: "Embedding E-graph Rewriting and Egglog in Constraint Handling Rules"
 tags: prolog chr egraph
-description: I embed e-graph rwriting into SWI prolog constraint handling rules
+description: I embed e-graph rewriting into SWI prolog constraint handling rules
 ---

 Pretty stoked about this!

 E-graph rewriting is all the rage.
 You may have encountered the famed [egg](https://egraphs-good.github.io/), the rust e-graph library.

 E-graphs are a compact representation of terms related through equality.
 It does this by both sharing subterms, but also sharing parents of terms in a sense through the eclass indirection.
 It is something like a [hashcons mixed with a union find](https://www.philipzucker.com/egraph-1/).
 In the equality saturation approach to rewriting, you don't destructive rewrite your terms, instead you store all the equalities you learn in the egraph.
-This was you don't have to worry about rewriting yourself into a corner, you just have to worry about running out of memory.
+This way you don't have to worry about rewriting yourself into a corner, you just have to worry about running out of memory.

 I've made a couple posts about embedding egraph rewriting in souffle datalog
  - [Naive E-graph Rewriting in Souffle Datalog](https://www.philipzucker.com/datalog-egraph-deux/)